Derandomized Parallel Repetition via Structured PCPs: Derandomized Parallel Repetition of Constraint Graphs with Linear Structure

-In this section we prove the soundness of $G'$: namely, that if $\sat\left(G\right)<1-\rho$, then where $h$ is the universal constant from Lemma~\ref{lem:derandomized-parallel-repetition}.
+where $h$ is the universal constant from Lemma~\ref{lem:derandomized-parallel-repetition} (derandomized parallel repetition).
 We will choose $h$ to be sufficiently large such that the various inequalities in the following proof will hold.
 To this end, we note that throughout all the following proof, increasing the choice of $h$ does not break any of our assumptions on $h$, so we can always choose a larger $h$ to satisfy the required inequalities.

-Let $h'$ and $c$ be the universal constants whose existence is guaranteed by Theorem~\ref{thm:S-test}, and let $\alpha$ denote the corresponding value from Theorem~\ref{thm:S-test}.
+Let $h'$ and $c$ be the universal constants whose existence is guaranteed by Theorem~\ref{thm:S-test} (the soundness of the S-test), and let $\alpha$ denote the corresponding value from Theorem~\ref{thm:S-test}.
 We will choose the constant $h$ to be at least~$h'$.